hardip02/DataScienceproject/README.md

 2) What reading will you examine to provide context and background?

 Reading the graphs related to sale prices will provide more context and background.
-There are a few variable that we will examine such as:
-Total number of bathrooms
-Whether remodelling took place
-Age of house after remodelling
-Landscape of the house, which could determine the ease in renovation New garage quality obtained by multiplying garage quality with number of cars the garage could fit Total square feet of the house
+There are a few variables that we will examine such as: total number of bathrooms, whether remodelling took place, age of house after remodelling, landscape of the house, new garage quality obtained by multiplying garage quality with number of cars the garage could fit, total square feet of the house, consolidated porch area.
-Consolidated porch area

 3) What data will you use?
 If you are collecting new data, how will you do it?